-Are you under 25 and exploring your call to ministry within the Church of England?
+Are you 25 or under and exploring your call to ministry within the Church of England?

-You may be interested in our Pastoral Assistant scheme known as the Hatfield Root Group.
+You may be interested in our Pastoral Assistant scheme known as the Hatfield Ministry Experience Scheme (HMES).

-We are not currently looking for applicants for September 2017, but would be keen to hear from anyone interested in applying.
+We are currently looking for applicants for September 2018, and would be keen to hear from anyone interested in applying.
 Here are the details for 2018; the 2019 scheme is likely to be similar: promotional flyer, the role profile and the Application form 2018.

 “It’s not every young person’s dream, but I plan to be a vicar” read Simon Watkinson’s article in The Guardian.

 ‘Young, energetic and a priest.
 Not three words you’d normally put together…’ Watch this trailer for a film about young priests in Yorkshire: Called to Lead